-We recommend that an annual maintenance plan is drawn up detailing a programme of checks to ensure that the shop front remains in good condition.
+We recommend that an annual maintenance plan is drawn to ensure that the shop front remains in good condition.
 Regular maintenance is less costly than large repairs that may result from neglect, it also protects the value of the property and keeps the street scene looking smart.
 This helps maintain business and shopper confidence.